MemoryKeepersVideo.com

 Practice throwing the bouquet and garter belt (most don’t make it to the group of catchers. think about who you would like to catch it, look for them before you toss to estimate direction and strength of the throw.

-Consider an alternate ceremony where you give a flower out of your bouquet to each eligible woman and say that you wish that each one could find someone as wonderful as your new husband.
+Consider an alternate where you give a flower out of your bouquet to each eligible woman and say that you wish that each one could find someone as wonderful as your new husband.

 Garter